 Moreover, duration/longevity is less important with respect to MOPs that merely track project parameters.
 For example, the MOP that tracks the number of projects that block the entry of invasive species to the Great Lakes ecosystem tracks progress toward an interim invasive species goal (blocking pathways), but does not directly demonstrate progress toward the associated focus area objective (preventing the introduction of new invasive species).
-Longevity is still important to this MOP, because the effective use of GLRI funds will block the pathways permanently, or at least over the long term, but duration/longevity is difficult to incorporate with respect to this MOP because it only tracks the number of projects.
+Longevity is still important to this MOP, because the effective use of GLRI funds will block the pathways permanently, or at least over the long term, but duration/longevity is difficult to incorporate with respect to this MOP because it tracks only the number of projects.
 The MOP that counts the number of invasive species control technologies similarly is difficult to evaluate in terms of its long-term ecological benefit.

-Recommendation 2-1: The IATF should strive to include duration and/or longevity considerations when using or interpreting the MOPs in Action Plan II.
-None of the MOPs in Action Plan II currently include longevity or duration endpoints.
-It is most important to incorporate (where feasible) duration/longevity requirements into MOPs that track progress toward the achievement of focus area objectives or ecological outcomes, and less important to incorporate duration/longevity into MOPs that only track project parameters.
+Recommendation 2-1: The IATF should strive to include duration and/or longevity considerations when using or interpreting the MOPs and new metrics in Action Plan II.
+None of the MOPs in Action Plan II currently include longevity or duration endpoints and current MOPs are more often output oriented.
+It is most important to incorporate (where feasible) duration/longevity requirements into additional new metrics that track progress toward the achievement of focus area objectives or ecological outcomes, and less important to incorporate duration/longevity into MOPs that only track project parameters (outputs).